-Obedience - accepting guidance and wisdom from others Respect - for self and others Respect - for sell and others Humility -knowing that we are not above or below others in the circle of life 4.
-Happiness - showing enthusiasm to encourage others 5.
-Love - love of self and love of others, not things 6.
-Faith - belief in the spirit world 7.
+[ which requires 15 poles - with each pole symbolizing one value: Obedience - accepting guidance and wisdom from others 2.
+Respect - for self and others 3.
+Humility -knowing that we are not above or below others in the circle of life Happiness - showing enthusiasm to encourage others Love - love of self and love of others, not things Faith - belief in the spirit world 7.
 Kinship - relationships and bonds with parents, siblings, extended relatives, knowing one's home community 8.
-Cleanliness - spiritual cleanliness 9.
-Thankfulness - gratitude for life and for family 10.
-Sharing - sharing knowledge, stories, traditions, for future generations 11.
-Strength - spiritual strength to do things that are difficult 12.
-Good Child Rearing - guidance and protection of the sacred gift of children 13.
+Cleanliness - spiritual cleanliness Thankfulness - gratitude for life and for family Sharing - sharing knowledge, stories, traditions, for future generations Strength - spiritual strength to do things that are difficult Good Child Rearing - guidance and protection of the sacred gift of children 13.
 Hope - hope that the women who are the life givers and the nurturers will carry on the teachings to bring healthy spirited people into the world 14.
 Ultimate Protection - protection of the minds, spirit, emotions and health of the youth 15.
 Control flaps from winds - balance in life's journey These are the sacred values that sustain the Cree spiritually, physically, emotionally and mentally.
 The first three are considered the foundation of the teepee because a teepee will not stand upright with only two poles, a minimum of three are needed - just as you need a child and two parents to make a family.
 A ceremony is followed when erecting a teepee, with tobacco given to Mother Earth by a woman in thanks for the use of all the materials to make the teepee, and the doorway facing east.
 The teepee is symbolic of the sacredness of womanhood as it stands with dignity; it provides warmth, comfort and shelter, and love and care to the family.
 With the control flaps up, the teepee resembles an old woman standing with her arms extended out in thanks.
 Women are named after the fire that is built in the centre of the teepee.
 The control flaps are used to control the release of smoke and insects from the fire.
 When they are positioned properly, all smoke and insects flow out through the opening at the top of the teepee.
 So these flaps represent balance in life's journey.
-Learner Objectives Knowledge/Understanding: To identify Cree cultural values associated with the construction of a teepee To understand the correlation between values and social culture To recognize the importance of the role of women in the family unit
+Learner Objectives Knowledge/Understanding: To identify Cree cultural values associated with the construction of a teepee To understand that traditional Cree practices are relevant in modern times